george-willcox/Bridge-Conventions/bridge.md

   |K|3|
   |Q|2|
   |J|1|
-- The Rule of 20 is a calcultaion to see if your hand has opening strength.
+- The Rule of 20 is a calculation to see if your hand has opening strength.

 - Count HCP and then add the lengths of your 2 longest suits, if this is 20 or more, you can open.